TypeScript

 Microsoft, Redmond, Washington, United States

-TypeScript is a high-level programming language developed by Microsoft that adds static typing to JavaScript.
+TypeScript is a high-level programming language developed by Microsoft that adds optional static typing and advanced language features to JavaScript for building complex applications.

 According to our data, TypeScript is the 8th most popular programming language on the web.